timothymtorres/ftcsv/README.md

 ftcsv, a fairly fast csv library written in pure Lua.
 It's been tested with LuaJIT 2.0/2.1 and Lua 5.1, 5.2, and 5.3

 It works well for CSVs that can easily be fully loaded into memory (easily up to a hundred MB).
 Currently, there isn't a "large" file mode with proper readers and writers for ingesting CSVs in bulk with a fixed amount of memory.
-It correctly handles both `\n` (LF), `\r` (CR) and `\r\n` (CRLF) line endings (ie it should work with Unix, Mac OS 9, and Windows line endings) and has UTF-8 support.
+It correctly handles both `\n` (LF), `\r` (CR) and `\r\n` (CRLF) line endings (ie it should work with Unix, Mac OS 9, and Windows line endings), strips out the utf BOM (if it exists), and has UTF-8 support.